 8. Tattoo Price Per Letter

 Most tattoo artists don’t have tattooing fees based on letters or words in tattoos.
-But only a few professional tattooists charge fees based on letters and skin area.
-If you want a name or words in a tattoo, make sure you give samples of font style and size of the tattoo to a tattooist to know the cost of that word tattoo.
+However, only a few professional tattooists charge fees based on letters and skin area.
+If you want a name or words in a tattoo, give samples of font style and size to a tattooist to know the cost of that word tattoo.

 For example, we found tattoo artists charge $50 to $250 for a 2-4 inches single word tattoo.
 Also, you can mention the body part where you want that wording tattooed.